Derangements in Subspace Actions of Finite Classical Groups: Results for other Weyl groups

-\begin{theorem} \begin{enumerate} \item The $n \rightarrow \infty$ proportion of elements of $B_n$ with no positive fixed points, at most one negative fixed point, and which fix a k-set using an even number of negative cycles is at most $.276$.
+\begin{theorem} \begin{enumerate} \item The $n \rightarrow \infty$ proportion of elements of $B_n$ with no positive fixed points, at most one negative fixed point, and which fix a $k$-set using an even number of negative cycles is at most $.276$.

-\item The $n \rightarrow \infty$ proportion of elements of $B_n$ with no positive fixed points, at most one negative fixed point, and which fix a k-set using an odd number of negative cycles is at most $.276$.
+\item The $n \rightarrow \infty$ proportion of elements of $B_n$ with no positive fixed points, at most one negative fixed point, and which fix a $k$-set using an odd number of negative cycles is at most $.276$.

-\item The $n \rightarrow \infty$ proportion of elements of $D_n$ (or $D_n^-$) with no positive fixed points, at most one negative fixed point, and which fix a k-set using an even number of negative cycles is at most $.276$.
+\item The $n \rightarrow \infty$ proportion of elements of $D_n$ (or $D_n^-$) with no positive fixed points, at most one negative fixed point, and which fix a $k$-set using an even number of negative cycles is at most $.276$.

-\item The $n \rightarrow \infty$ proportion of elements of $D_n$ (or $D_n^-$) with no positive fixed points, at most one negative fixed point, and which fix a k-set using an odd number of negative cycles is at most $.276$. \end{enumerate} \end{theorem}
+\item The $n \rightarrow \infty$ proportion of elements of $D_n$ (or $D_n^-$) with no positive fixed points, at most one negative fixed point, and which fix a $k$-set using an odd number of negative cycles is at most $.276$. \end{enumerate} \end{theorem}

 \begin{proof} For parts 1 and 2, arguing as in Theorem \ref{Bevencycle2} shows that the sought proportion is at most $1/2$ times the $n \rightarrow \infty$ limiting proportion of elements of $B_n$ with no positive fixed points and at most one negative fixed point.
 By Theorem \ref{hyperoctPoisson}, this is equal to